thesse1/webmethods-api-gateway-staging/README.md

 ## Pipelines for API Gateway configurations

-The API Gateway Staging solution includes eight Azure DevOps build pipelines for deploying API Gateway configurations from the Azure DevOps repository to CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, PROD-INT and PROD-EXT environments.
+The API Gateway Staging solution includes eight Azure DevOps build pipelines for deploying API Gateway configurations from the Azure DevOps repository to CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT environments.
 In each pipeline, the API Gateway assets configured in the environment configuration folder will be imported on the target environment.

 Every pipeline will publish the following artifact:
 - CONFIG_configuration, BUILD_configuration etc.: The API Gateway asset archive (ZIP file) containing the assets imported on CONFIG, BUILD etc.